jakubmat2001/Web-systems-coursework/README.md

 # Commit nr 16:
 made the backend and frontend run from npm build, added pound sign label to display in budget values

+# Commit nr 17
+Added more commends on what code does what